beandeau>

 Neural basis of social perception: from faces to complex social scenes, Profs.
 V. Goffaux (UCLouvain) & S. Hagen (KU Leuven)

-• The time-course of category-selective intracerebral neural activity in the human ventral occipito-temporal cortex compared to the medial-temporal-lobe, Simen Hagen (KU Leuven)
+• The time-course of category-selective intracerebral neural activity in the human ventral occipito-temporal cortex compared to the medial-temporal-lobe, Dr. Simen Hagen (KU Leuven)

 15:50-16:20 Coffee break